adrelanos/aeternity-wiki/Research-and-Theory.md

 No contract state is stored on-chain, so all channels are independent from each other.
 Transaction speed is limited only by bandwidth, so the æternity system can scale as well as known centralised solutions available today.
  For more information, refer to [State Channel](http://www.jeffcoleman.ca/state-channels/)
 ## Decentralised Oracles
-An oracle is a mechanism that tell the blockchain about facts on the world we live in e.g. the close price of Apple shares on a particular date. æternity's oracle system uses the same consensus system as the æternity blockchain itself i.e. it does not require a separate consensus layer on top of the æternity mainnet.
+An oracle is a mechanism that tells the blockchain about facts on the world we live in e.g. the close price of Apple shares on a particular date. æternity's oracle system uses the same consensus system as the æternity blockchain itself i.e. it does not require a separate consensus layer on top of the æternity mainnet.

 To launch an oracle, an aeon holder has to commit to answer a yes or no question (e.g. whether the price of an Apple share is above $200) and specify additional of conditions such as the time frame in which the Aeon holder can answer that question.
 The aeon holder then has to deposit/commit a certain amount of aeon, which is proportional to the time frame during which the oracle is operational.
 When the oracle supplies an answer that is accepted as the truth by users, the deposit will be returned to the creator of the oracle.
 Otherwise, the deposit will be destroyed.